 Bell boys take guests from the lobby to their rooms and give them informal tours of the amenities, food options, and facility hours along the route.
 This orientation makes guests feel at ease and cuts down on questions at the front desk during their stay.
 Bellboys also assist with guests rooms by bringing items and providing services directly related to the rooms.

 Bellboys help guests open doors, call cabs, and work with valet parking services at the front door.
 In smaller hotels, this job can be combined with the duties of a doorman.
 Bellboys also do some basic concierge work, such as giving directions to area sights, suggesting restaurants, and helping people get tickets to events.
-Additionally, bellboys are responsible for advising directions, running errands, and assisting patrons with various needs.
+Also, bellboys are responsible for advising directions, running errands, and assisting patrons with various needs.

 During these exchanges, keeping eye contact with everyone who enters the lobby, not just guests, is a crucial security measure that helps bellboys spot suspicious behavior or items that need attention.
 Bellboys are also involved in moving luggage, carrying luggage, transporting guests to their rooms, and opening doors for them.